 Below are the examples of paste values using excel shortcut key:

 #1 – Paste Values Using Shortcut Key “ALT + E + S + V”

-Once the data range of cell is copied if we don’t want the formatting or any formula from the copied cell or range of cells then we can use the “Paste as Values” option from “Paste Special” options.
+Once the data range of cells is copied, if we don’t want the formatting or any formula from the copied cell or range of cells, then we can use the “Paste as Values” option from “Paste Special” options.